2-zoo1/2-zoo1/README.md

 # Fear is the mind-killer.
 the 'Kwisatz Haderach' of Blockchain,
-"A mind, powerful enough to breach space and time, past and future, who can help us into a better future."
+<p> "A mind, powerful enough to breach space and time, past and future, who can help us into a better future."

 ## World's Best Developer